justmarkup/html-posts-to-markdown/README.md

 A node.js tool to extract html posts from webpages using [puppeteer ](https://github.com/GoogleChrome/puppeteer), extract them to markdown and save them.

+## Disclaimer

+I haven't really tested this and there are many things missing, but it works for my use case.

 ## Setup

 1) Clone the repository